ionnich/SuperMind/1-Projects/Rust Excel Engine.md

 	2. Translate each cell into a "Node" with a parsable string value?
 3. Parse excel into rust using pest

+### Aider Flow?
+ 1 Read input (calamarine)
+    • Load the Excel file data
+ 2 Logical table analysis
+    • Identify relevant cells and ranges
+    • Create initial "Node" structures for cells
+ 3 Parse formulas (Pest)
+    • For each cell with a formula:
+       • Use Pest to parse the formula into a Rust-friendly structure
+       • This step gives you the "ingredients" of each formula
+ 4 Build dependency graph
+    • Iterate through parsed formulas
+    • For each formula:
+       • Identify cells it depends on
+       • Add edges in the graph from dependencies to the current cell
+    • This step creates a DirectedGraph or similar structure 5 Compile and evaluate
+    • Use the dependency graph to determine evaluation order
+    • Compile formulas into executable Rust code
+    • Evaluate cells following the graph order
 ### Unknowns
 - Pest's place in the project
 - Starting input